datacarpentry/wrangling-genomics/_episodes/00-quality-control.md

 > {: .solution}
 {: .challenge}

-> ## A note about timing
->
-> Add a note here about how long it should take to run FastQC and
-> why we're using subsampled data files for this demonstration.
->
-{: .callout}

 To run the FastQC program, we need to tell our computer where the program is located (in `~/FastQC`).
 FastQC can accept multiple file names as input, so we can use the *.fastq wildcard to run FastQC on all of the FASTQ files in this directory.